boozallen/sdp-docs/pages/deployment-guides/openshift/2_2_Pipeline_Config.rst

     deploy_to prod      // 4b) deploy the application to the "prod" environment }

-Now that the pipeline template has defined *what* a pipeline does, there needs to be a pipeline config file to define *how*.
+Now that the pipeline template has defined *what* the pipeline does, there needs to be a pipeline config file to define *how*.
 It needs |libraries| to provide the implementation for the pipeline steps, |application_environments| to define the dev and prod environments being deployed to, and |keywords| for the